sltdhub/iso3166-2-api/README.md

 * The `/api/all` path/endpoint returns all of the ISO 3166 subdivision data for all countries.

-* The `/api/alpha2` endpoint accepts the 2 letter alpha-2 country code appended to the path/endpoint e.g. <i>/api/alpha2/JP</i>.
-A single alpha-2 code or list of them can be passed to the API e.g. <i>/api/alpha2/FR,DE,HU,ID,MA</i>.
-For redundancy, the 3 letter alpha-3 counterpart for each country's alpha-2 code can also be appended to the path e.g. <i>/api/alpha2/FRA,DEU,HUN,IDN,MAR</i>.
+* The `/api/alpha2` endpoint accepts the 2 letter alpha-2 country code appended to the path/endpoint e.g. `/api/alpha2/JP`.
+A single alpha-2 code or list of them can be passed to the API e.g. `/api/alpha2/FR,DE,HU,ID,MA`.
+For redundancy, the 3 letter alpha-3 counterpart for each country's alpha-2 code can also be appended to the path e.g. `/api/alpha2/FRA,DEU,HUN,IDN,MAR`.
 If an invalid alpha-2 code is input then an error will be returned.

 * The `/api/name` endpoint accepts the country/territory name as it is most commonly known in english, according to the ISO 3166-1.
-The name can similarly be appended to the **name** path/endpoint e.g. <i>/api/name/Denmark</i>.
-A single country name or list of them can be passed into the API e.g. <i>/name/France,Moldova,Benin</i>.
-A closeness function is utilised so the most approximate name from the input will be used e.g. Sweden will be used if input is <i>/api/name/Swede</i>.
+The name can similarly be appended to the **name** path/endpoint e.g. `/api/name/Denmark`.
+A single country name or list of them can be passed into the API e.g. `/api/name/France,Moldova,Benin`.
+A closeness function is utilised so the most approximate name from the input will be used e.g. Sweden will be used if input is `/api/name/Swede`.
 If no country is found from the closeness function or an invalid name is input then an error will be returned.

 * The main API endpoint (`/` or `/api`) will return the homepage and API documentation.

 The API documentation and usage with all useful commands and examples to the API is available on the [API.md][api_md] file.

-A demo of the software and API is available [here][demo].
+> A demo of the software and API is available [here][demo].

 Staying up to date
 ------------------
 An important thing to note about the ISO 3166-2 and its subdivision codes/names is that changes are made consistently to it, from a small subdivision name change to an addition/deletion of a whole subdivision.
 These changes can happen due to a variety of geopolitical and administrative reasons.
-Therefore, it's important that the [`iso3166-2`](https://github.com/amckenna41/iso3166-2) library and its JSON have the most up-to-date, accurate and reliable data.
+Therefore, it's important that the [`iso3166-2`](https://github.com/amckenna41/iso3166-2) library and its dataset have the most up-to-date, accurate and reliable data.
 To achieve this, the custom-built [`iso3166-updates`](https://github.com/amckenna41/iso3166-updates) repo was created.

 The [`iso3166-updates`](https://github.com/amckenna41/iso3166-updates) repo is another open-source software package and accompanying API that pulls the latest updates and changes for any and all countries in the ISO 3166 from a variety of data sources including the ISO website itself.
 A script is called every few months to check for any updates/changes to the subdivisions, which are communicated via the ISO's Online Browsing Platform [[4]](#references), and will then be manually incorporated into the [`iso3166-2`](https://github.com/amckenna41/iso3166-2) and dataset.
-Please visit the repository home page for more info about the purpose and process of the software and API - [`iso3166-updates`][https://github.com/amckenna41/iso3166-updates].
+Please visit the repository home page for more info about the purpose and process of the software and API - [`iso3166-updates`](https://github.com/amckenna41/iso3166-updates).

 The list of ISO 3166 updates was last updated on <strong>Nov 2023</strong>.
 A log of the latest ISO 3166 updates can be seen in the [UPDATES.md][updates_md].